-The RULER Research Study conducted here at the University of Virginia will be the largest study of RULER to date.
-The research, led by Jason Downer (PI) and Sara Rimm-Kaufman (co-PI), will be conducted as a randomized controlled trial of 60 schools and will involve more than 800 classrooms and 5,000 students over four years (starting in 2018).
-The research will be conducted in an ethnically and socioeconomically diverse school district enabling the research team to examine the extent to which RULER is more effective for some students than others.
-Several key research questions will be addressed.
+The RULER Research Study conducted here at the University of Virginia is the largest study of RULER to date.
+The research, led by Jason Downer (PI) and Sara Rimm-Kaufman (co-PI), is conducted as a randomized controlled trial of 60 schools and involves more than 800 classrooms and 5,000 students over four years (starting in 2018).
+The research is conducted in an ethnically and socioeconomically diverse school district enabling the research team to examine the extent to which RULER is more effective for some students than others.
+Several key research questions are being addressed.

 Does RULER improve school climate, teacher well-being, classroom climate, and students’ social and emotional and academic outcomes?

 Does RULER matter more for some students than others?
 For instance, does the impact of RULER differ depending on the demographic characteristics of the schools?

 Is RULER more or less effective at schools with more students from poor families?